edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ## Activities

-The following curation activities are imporant in a VVP ecosystem.
+The following curation activities guarantee the evidence upon which a VVP ecosystem depends.

 ### Witnessing and watching
 In an ACDC-based ecosystem, issuers issue and revoke their own evidence without any calls to a centralized registry or authority.
 However, KERI's decentralized witness feature MUST be active.
 This provides an official, uniform, and high-security methodology for curating the relationship between keys and identifiers, and between identifiers and non-repudiable actions like issuing and revoking credentials.
 In addition, watchers MAY be used by given verifiers, to provide efficient caching, pub-sub notifications of state changes, and duplicity detection.
 For more about these topics, see {{<appendix-b}}.